ksxnodeapps/make-mjs/packages/code/README.md

-# @make-mjs/file
+# @make-mjs/code

-Turn a Babel JavaScript file into a MJS file
+Turn a Babel JavaScript code into a MJS code

 ## Example